Am0rfu5/DataDocExtractor/README.md

 This is not a full working copy.
 It is only the core of the DataDocExtractor.
 It is intended to be used as a library or a base for a more generalized scraper.

+## Contact

+If you'd like to contact me to get more information about the DataDocExtractor, you can reach me on GitHub or Twitter @Am0rfu5